 Commercial car insurance

 The road is an unpredictable and dangerous place.
 If you are going to have company vehicles out on the road you are going to need commercial auto insurance.
+In addition to driver safety standards such as 5G GPS tracking, commercial auto insurance is a must for any fleet of company vehicles.
 This policy will protect you in the event that you or one of your employees are involved in a vehicular accident.
 It can cover property damage, repair damage to the vehicle, and it can cover any medical costs involved.
 Just remember that it is also a good idea to always have a car accident lawyer on hand at all times because these cases can get tricky.

 General liability insurance